NREL/ReEDS-2.0/README.md

 <a name="Stock"></a>
 ## Tracking Capital Stock

-Because ReEDS is a long-term capacity planning model, electricity generation capacity (capital stock) must be tracked over time, including, initial capacity, new investments, refurbishment investments, lifetime retirements, and endogenous retirements.
+Because ReEDS is a long-term capacity planning model, electricity generation capacity (capital stock) must be tracked over time, including initial capacity, new investments, refurbishment investments, lifetime retirements, and endogenous retirements.
 [Figure 25](#Fig25) depicts time resolution terminology and capital stock terminology. &quot;Historical&quot; years are 2010-2018, inclusive. &quot;Future&quot; years are 2019 and beyond. &quot;Pre-modeled&quot; years are years prior to 2010 and are not represented in the model decision making. &quot;Modeled&quot; years are years beginning in 2010, the first year of the model to the end of the model horizon.
 Users can specify the frequency of modeled years as depicted in [Figure 26](#Fig26) in &quot;\inputs\user\_input\modeledyears\_default.csv&quot; and the horizon is specified in &quot;cases.csv&quot;.

 <a name="Fig25"></a>
 ![Image of Time and Stock](https://github.com/NREL/ReEDS_OpenAccess/blob/master/images/time-and-stock.jpg)